alcionai/corso/website/docs/setup/configuration.md

 * Environment variables containing configuration information
 * A directory for Corso to store its configuration file

+Apart from Environment variables configuration information can also be provided from flags or configuration files.
+Corso uses the following priority order for configuration:

+1. Flags values
+2. Environment variables
+3. Configuration File information

 ## Environment variables

 Three distinct pieces of configuration are required by Corso: